 - Click on the employee's Pay Run Defaults menu;

 - Scroll to the bottom of the screen where you will see the STP income types field.

 If the reporting setting 'Report employee on a quarterly basis' is used, the employee will not appear in STP events created thereafter.
 N.B.
-As this exemption only applies from the 19/20 FY, selecting the checkbox prior to this and lodging an STP event in the 18/19 FY will NOT remove the employee from the STP event.
+As this exemption only applies from the 19/20 FY, selecting this setting prior to this and lodging an STP event in the 18/19 FY will NOT remove the employee from the STP event.
 This means that you can update employees now without having a concern that they will be removed from lodgements in the 18/19 FY.

 Dealing with scenarios where employees have incorrectly been marked as closely held or an employer has forgotten to classify an employee as closely held

 If an employee has incorrectly been classified as a closely held employee, follow these steps to correct the issue:

-- Deselect the closely held employee checkbox (from the employee's Pay Run Defaults page) and click on 'Save';
+- Select a different option for the employee's STP Income Types field (from the employee's Pay Run Defaults page) and click on 'Save';

 - Create and lodge an Update Event.
 This will include the incorrectly classified employee in the event and ensure they are being reported.